helidon-io/helidon-examples/examples/integrations/oci/adbs/README.md

    Helidon](https://helidon.io/docs/latest/se/integrations/oci#_configuring_authentication), configured appropriately to connect to your tenancy.

-## System Properties
+## Environment Variables

-This example is designed so that you can run it by supplying your personal Oracle Cloud-related information as system properties.
+This example is designed so that you can run it by supplying your personal Oracle Cloud-related information as environment variable.
 That way you don't have to edit `src/main/resources/application.yaml` (though you may if you wish).
-You'll need to define the following properties:
+You'll need to define the following environment variables:

-1. **`compartment-ocid`**: You'll set this property to the value of your compartment's OCID.
+1. **`COMPARTMENT_OCID`**: You'll set this variable to the value of your compartment's OCID.
 You can find its OCID in the OCI console.
 (This is needed by the OCI Vault and Secrets Management APIs.)
-2. **`database-ocid`**: You'll set this property to the value of your Oracle Autonomous AI Database Serverless instance's OCID.
+2. **`DATABASE_OCID`**: You'll set this variable to the value of your Oracle Autonomous AI Database Serverless instance's OCID.
 You can find its OCID in the OCI console.
-3. **`vault-ocid`**: You'll set this property to the value of your vault's OCID.
+3. **`VAULT_OCID`**: You'll set this variable to the value of your vault's OCID.
 You can find its OCID in the OCI console.

 See also: